J Harlen Bretz: The Spokane floods: an outrageous hypothesis

 In the summer of 1922, and for the next seven years, Bretz conducted field research of the Columbia River Plateau.
 Between the Summer of 1922 through 1931 he wrote 15 papers.
+In 2024 Bretz field notes of this period at University of Chicago Library were for the first time fully-digitized and given public usage rights by the Bretz family, after requests and promotion activities of Nick Zentner on his YouTube channel.
+Field sites with these notes in Washington are on Google Earth.

 Since 1910 he had been interested in unusual erosion features in the area after seeing a newly published topographic map of the Potholes Cataract.
 Bretz coined the term Channelled Scablands in 1923 to describe the area near the Grand Coulee, where massive erosion had cut through basalt deposits.
 The area was a desert, but Bretz's theories required cataclysmic water flows to form the landscape, for which Bretz coined the term Spokane Floods in a 1925 publication.

 Bretz published a paper in 1923, arguing that the Channelled Scablands in Eastern Washington were caused by massive flooding in the distant past.
 This was seen as arguing for a catastrophic explanation of the geology, against the prevailing view of uniformitarianism, and Bretz's views were initially discredited.
 However, as the nature of the Ice Age was better understood, Bretz's original research was vindicated, and by the 1950s his conclusions were also vindicated.